leo-arch/clifm/README.md

 `s 1 2 3 6` (or `s 1-3 6`) and then `paste sel /media/data/misc`

+The selection function supports wildcards, regular expressions, inverse matching, filetype filter and path specification.
+For example, to list all regular files in the /etc directory, except those ending with .conf, issue this command: `s !*.conf -r :/etc`, or, using a regular expression: `s !.*\.conf$ -r :/etc`.

 You can also use the 'sel' keyword with external commands.
 Example: `s 1-4 7 10 && file sel`.

 Of course, you can deselect some or all selected files whenever you want with the `desel` or `ds` command: `ds *`, or just press `Alt-d`.